-We developed our appraisal utilizing the cost, income, and market approaches as required by USPAP and Section 1329 of the Code.
-We used seven methods under the Cost, Market and Income Approaches to valuation: Original Cost Method, Replacement Cost Method, Capitalization of Earnings Method, Market Multiple Discounted Cash Flow Method, Capitalization Discounted Cash Flow Method, Market Multiples Method, and Selected Transactions Method.
+A. We developed our appraisal utilizing the cost, income, and market approaches as required by USPAP and Section 1329 of the Code.
+We used seven methods under the Cost, Market, and Income Approaches to valuation: Original Cost Method, Replacement Cost Method, Capitalization of Earnings Method, Market Multiple Discounted Cash Flow Method, Capitalization Discounted Cash Flow Method, Market Multiples Method, and the Selected Transactions Method.

-The results from the capitalization of earnings method, the market multiple discounted cash flow method and the capitalization discounted cash flow method form the basis for our Income Approach.
-Our Market Approach is supported by the market multiples method and the selected transactions method.
+The results from the market multiple discounted cash flow method and the capitalization discounted cash flow method form the basis for our Income Approach.
+Our Market Approach is supported by the market multiples method and selected transactions method.
 The results from the original cost method form the basis for our replacement cost method, and both methods form the basis for our Cost Approach.
 These approaches are summarized below.

-The cost approach utilized the original cost method, the Cost Approach. reproduction cost method and the replacement cost method.
-The replacement cost method was calculated by trending (trended cost method) the asset inventory from the original cost new method.
-The original cost method determined the original cost new measure of the cost of the assets when first constructed based on the information contained in the Engineering Assessment.
-The original cost new inventory was trended using the Handy Whitman Index of Public Utility Construction Costs for the water industry to produce the reproduction cost new and was converted to replacement cost new after obsolescence was factored.
-The calculated accrued depreciation was determined for the original cost new and for the replacement cost new as of March 31, 2020.
+Cost Approach.
+The cost approach utilized the original cost method and replacement cost method.
+The original cost method determined the original cost of the assets when "new" or first constructed based on the information contained in the Engineering Assessment.
+The original cost new inventory was then trended using the Handy Whitman Index of Public Utility Construction Costs for the water industry to produce the trended cost, or reproduction cost, and was converted to replacement cost new after obsolescence was factored.
+The calculated accrued depreciation was determined for the original cost new and for the replacement cost new as of March 22, 2021.
 The calculated accrued depreciation was based on the assets' attained ages, and the service life of the assets.
 The cost basis of depreciable assets was reduced annually by the accumulated depreciation to reflect the loss in the service value of the assets since being constructed.
 All land and land rights were valued at original cost.

 Income Approach.
-The income approach utilized the capitalization of earning (cash flow) method and the discounted cash flow method.
+The income approach utilized the capitalization of earning (cash flow) method and two discounted cash flow methods.
 The capitalization of earning method converted a single base economic income number to a value by dividing it by a capitalization rate.
-The discounted cash flow method used estimates of future debt free net cash flow and discounted them to arrive at a present value or price of the cash flows.
+The discounted cash flow methods used estimates of future debt free net cash flow and discounted them to arrive at a present value or price of the cash flows.
 The capitalization rate and the discount rate were developed based on market debt and equity rates at the appraisal date.
-The discounted cash flow method reflected two types of discounted cash flow analyses, the EBIT and EBITDA terminal value model and a capitalization of terminal value model.
+The discounted cash flow methods reflected two types of discounted cash flow analyses, the EBIT and EBITDA terminal value model (market multiple discounted cash flow method) and a capitalization of terminal value model (capitalization discounted cash flow method).

 Market Approach.
 The market approach was developed based on the market multiples method and the selected transaction method.
-The market multiples method was based on the market price data of publicly traded corporations engaged in the same or a similar line of business as the Water System.
+The market multiples method was based on the market price data of publicly traded corporations engaged in the same or a similar line of business as the Wastewater System.
 The market price data of these comparable publicly traded corporations was used to calculate the market multiples for the comparable publicly traded corporations at the appraisal date.
-The selected transactions method used certain public information relating to the purchase or sales of businesses involved in the same or a similar business line as the Water System to calculated market multiples at the time of transaction (sale/purchase).
-The calculated market multiples determined by the market multiples method and the selected transaction method were then multiplied by the corresponding Water System financial and operating statistic to produce an indicated value for the Water System.
+The selected transactions method used certain public information relating to the purchase or sale of businesses involved in the same or a similar business line as the Wastewater System to calculated market multiples at the time of transaction (sale/purchase).
+The calculated market multiples determined by the market multiples method and the selected transaction method were then multiplied by the corresponding Wastewater System financial and operating statistic to produce an indicated value for the Wastewater System.